This article was first published in 2012 on the blog No Longer Quivering. Corrected, revised, and updated.

 Now I say we started over, but I recognize that since we think and remember, there really is no such thing as starting over with a blank slate.
-Deep in our minds are memories from 50 years spent in the Christian church and 25 years spent in the pastorate.
+Deep in our minds are memories from fifty years spent in the Christian church and twenty-five years spent in the pastorate.
 These things will forever be with us.
-The good, bad, and indifferent; the wonderful experiences and the painful, hurtful experiences too.
+The good, bad, and indifferent; the wonderful experiences, and the painful, hurtful experiences too.
 We are the sum of what we have learned and experienced in the past.
 While we like to think we KNOW where we will be months or years from now, the truth is we really don’t know what the future may bring or how our lives will be.

-When we decided to start over we knew that we were going to have to confront many personal and marital issues.
+When we decided to start over, we knew that we were going to have to confront many personal and marital issues.
 Wiping the slate clean forced us to look at what we really believed about most everything.
 At times, the process made us fearful.
 What if we decided that we didn’t want to married to each other?
 Free to think and reason and to decide for ourselves what our moral and ethical foundation was, there was a real danger that this process could lead us apart.

 Of great concern was how our children would view the new, and hopefully improved, Mom and Dad.
 They only knew us as parents who were 100% committed to Jesus and the church.
 They only knew us as strict, not sparing the rod, homeschooling parents.
 I can only imagine how great a struggle it was for them as they watched their parents not only leave all they ever knew, but repudiate it and embrace a godless worldview.

-Over the past seven years, we have slowly built our new home.
+Over the past fourteen years, we have slowly built our new home.
 Our marriage not only survived, but it has thrived.
 Nirvana, it is not.
 We still fuss and fight.
 We still have personality quirks that drive each other crazy.
 But, at the same time, we are far more accepting and loving, not only towards each other, but towards humans in general.

 Some Christians are likely to suggest that we left Christianity because we wanted the freedom to live however we wanted.
 Some might even suggest that we had a secret desire to sin, to live immorally and that’s the REAL reason we left Christianity.
 To some degree, they are correct.
-However, we ultimately left Christianity for intellectual reasons.
-We came to the conclusion that the claims of Christianity were not true and the Bible was not in any way a divine, God inspired book.
+We now love “sinning.” 🙂 However, we ultimately left Christianity for intellectual reasons.
+We came to the conclusion that the claims of Christianity were not true and the Bible was not in any way a divine, God-inspired book.
 We came to see that our lives had been built upon a foundation that was not true.
 Once the Bible was removed from the discussion, we were free to chart our own course; free to determine for ourselves what is moral and ethical; free to experience things and go places that were considered sinful for most of our lives.

 This does not mean that life is now easier for us.
-If anything it is harder.
+If anything, it is harder.
 When the Bible was the standard by which all things were judged, we didn’t have to think as much.
 Just Obey.
 As the old song goes, Trust and Obey, for there’s no other way to be happy in Jesus, but to Trust and Obey.
 Now we are forced to recognize that life is filled with gray and ambiguity and that sometimes there is no right or wrong answer.
 We have learned to be indifferent towards many things.

 This is how we have chosen to live our lives.
 We are happy and our love for one another endures.
 Our children have embraced the new Mom and Dad, even though some of them might question the path we are on.
-Each of our six children have charted their own course through life.
-None of them are Evangelical.
+Each of our six children has charted their own course through life.
+None of them is Evangelical.
 To many people, our children are a huge disappointment, and Polly and I will answer to God for what we have done to our family.
 We, however, are proud of our children, proud of the lives they have chosen for themselves.

 Polly and I are grateful that we have been given the opportunity to start again.
 We are cognizant of the fact that our story could have had a bad ending.
 But, it didn’t and we hope this new lease on life will be one we do not squander.
 We hope that our best days lie ahead.